Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

-:computer: I am a frontend developer
+* :computer: I am a frontend developer
+* :ocean: My addiction to the ocean and surfing is irreversible
-:zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly.
+* :zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly.
 I am on a 9 ctaches streak at the moment
-:ocean: My addiction to the ocean and surfing is irreversible.

 <!--